 Undergraduate Certificate in Cyber Security, Cyber Crime, and Behaviour is unique in that it analyses both the technical and human side, and places you at the forefront of a dynamic digital world.
 With a focus on hands on learning led by industry experts, you'll use cutting edge technology to develop skills in networking and build your understanding of policing practices and the behavioural elements of Cyber Security and Cyber Crime – skills that are highly sought after worldwide.
 The fully online Undergraduate Certificate in Cyber Security, Cyber Crime and Behaviour is the start of your journey towards a career in this field.

-Upon the successful completion of the Undergraduate Certificate in Cyber Security, Cyber Crime, and Behaviour, students will be able to further their studies through the Bachelor of Cyber Security and Behaviour at Western and will receive advanced standing for the four units they have completed.
+Upon the successful completion of the Undergraduate Certificate in Cyber Security, Cyber Crime, and Behaviour, students will be able to further their studies through the Bachelor of Cyber Security and Behaviour at Western and will receive advanced standing for the four subjects they have completed.

-The units covered in this course include:
+The subjects covered in this program include:

 - Information Systems in Context